shopwareLabs/sw-cli-tools/README.md

 ## New Extensions

-Extensions are created in the "/home/USER/.config/sw-cli-tools/extensions" folder and consist of a vendor folder, the plugin folder (with the plugin's name) and a Bootstrap.php inside the plugin folder.
-Additionally you can provide an own config.yaml inside the plugin folder which will extend the default config.yaml.
+Extensions are created in the "/home/USER/.config/sw-cli-tools/extensions" folder and consist of a vendor folder, the extension folder (with the extension's name) and a Bootstrap.php inside the extension folder.
+Additionally you can provide an own config.yaml inside the extension folder which will extend the default config.yaml.

 The namespace of your extension bootstrap should be VENDOR_FOLDER\EXTENSION_FOLDER\Bootstrap.